procore-oss/blueprinter/README.md

 end
 ```

-Note: You should be doing this only if you aren't using `yajl-ruby` through the JSON API by requiring `yajl/json_gem`.
+_NOTE:_ You should be doing this only if you aren't using `yajl-ruby` through the JSON API by requiring `yajl/json_gem`.
 More details [here](https://github.com/brianmario/yajl-ruby#json-gem-compatibility-api).
 In this case, `JSON.generate` is patched to use `Yajl::Encoder.encode` internally.

 ## How to Document